A multiple criteria methodology for priority based portfolio selection: Discussion (insights from practice) and major conclusions

-In the case study considered in this article, the analysis of the options presented to the DM allowed us to formulate several insights: \begin{itemize}[label={--}] \item The {\sc{Electre Tri-nC}} leads to assigning projects to predefined classes, allowing the DM to reduce the cognitive burden necessary to choose which projects have to be prioritized. \item The selection process has benefited by the prioritization obtained with {\sc{Electre Tri-nC}}.
-The optimization model allows us to quickly show to the DM the options available, even for different parameters, for example changes in the budget.
-Moreover, reflections on the constraints imposed can lead to a reformulation of the model when the available budget decreases.
-The formulation of such constraints is very flexible and can be easily changed according to a learning process that the DM develops during the implementation of the methodology.
+In the case study considered in this article, the analysis of the options presented to the DM allowed us to formulate several insights: \begin{itemize}[label={--}] \item The {\sc{Electre Tri-nC}} leads to assign projects in predefined classes, allowing the DM to reduce the cognitive burden necessary to choose which projects have to be prioritized. \item The selection process has benefited by the prioritization obtained with {\sc{Electre Tri-nC}}.
+The optimization model allows us to quickly show to the DM the options available, even for different parameters, for example changing the budget.
+Moreover, reflections on the constraint imposed can lead to a reformulation of the model when the budget available decrease.
+The formulation of such constraints is very flexible and can be easily changed according to the learning process that the DM develops during the implementation of the methodology.

-\item The results of the methodology have been discussed with the DM, and it was possible to integrate his point of view at different phases, involving him in a decision that he can really feel as his own decision.
-The whole process was generally well accepted, and the experience of the members of the focus group contributed to the agreement about such different criteria in such a strategic problem.

-\item The application to this case study allowed us to test the {\sc{Electre Tri-nC}} method in a new and challenging context.
-The methodology has been accepted for the prioritization of projects to be included in a portfolio problem.
-This validates its flexibility in being used in such a new strand of research.
+\item The results of the methodology have been discussed with DM and it permits to integrate his standpoint in different phases involving him in a decision that he can really feel as his own decision.
+The whole process was generally well accepted. \item The application to this case study allowed us to test the {\sc{Electre Tri-nC}} method in a new and challenging context.
+The method has been well accepted to prioritize projects to be included in a portfolio problem.
+This validates its flexibility in being used in such new strand of research.

 \item The methodology integrates an {\sc{Electre}} method with a binary programming model.
-It allows defining a new interactive method to select the feasible projects, but it can be easily extended to any portfolio decision problem \citep{SaloEtAl11}. \end{itemize}
+It allows to define a new interactive methodology to select feasible projects, but that can be easily extended to any portfolio decision problems \citep{SaloEtAl11}. \end{itemize}

 Some lines for future research should include: